koyopro/accella/packages/accel-record/README.md

 import { Model } from "accel-record";
 import { User } from "./models/index.js";

-// You can obtain the Knex instance using Model.connection.knex. const knex = Model.connection.knex;
+// You can obtain an instance of Knex with Model.connection.knex. const knex = Model.connection.knex;
 const rows = knex
   .select("name", knex.raw("SUM(score) as total"))